under-the-oaks/ColdCase-Documentation/Technical Design Documents/Interaction System.md

   - `updateData`: Data required to perform the update.
 - **Responsibilities**:
   - Encapsulates changes to be made to the game state.
-  - Facilitates rollback in case of invalid interactions.

 ---